 Linda Black Elk Linda (Catawba Nation) is an ethnobotanist specializing in teaching about culturally important plants and their uses as food and medicine.
 Linda works to build curriculum and ways of thinking that will promote and protect food sovereignty, traditional plant knowledge, and environmental quality as an extension of the fight against hydraulic fracturing and the fossil fuels industry.
 She has written for numerous publications, and is the author of “Watoto Unyutapi”, a field guide to edible wild plants of the Dakota people.
 Linda is the mother to three Hunkpapa Lakota boys and is a lecturer at Sitting Bull College in Fort Yates, North Dakota.
 Since 2001, she has taught many courses from English, Math and Native American Studies, to Science Education and Ethnobotany.

-Linda will be offering the 2018 Florida Herbal Conference keynote address and an Intensive, topics to be announced in Fall 2017.
+Linda will be offering the 2018 Florida Herbal Conference keynote address and an Intensive.